 Non-Urgent Requests If you have a non-urgent request, would like a status update on something, or would like to consult with others who may have similar experience – please consider stopping by for Allee’s virtual office hours!

 Quick question?
 Want to collaborate with others to get ideas?
-Join Allee for “Ask Allee Anything” hours Wednesday mornings
+Join Allee for “Ask Allee Anything” – for hours and additional info, see the Ask Allee Anything page.

 Holds:If you are unsure why you have a hold, use this resource!